-Let us assume that the Fourier transform $\widehat{\mathbf x} = \mathbf F_N \mathbf x$ of $\mathbf x \in \R^N$ is given and that $\mathbf x$ has only nonnegative entries.
+Let us assume that the Fourier transform $\widehat{\mathbf x} = \mathbf F_N \mathbf x$ of $\mathbf x \in \R_{+}^N$ is given where $\mathbf x$ has only non-negative entries.
 We want to derive an algorithm that automatically recognizes a possible shorter support of ${\bf x}$ and applies in this case a faster reconstruction algorithm while falling back to the usual FFT with ${\cal O}(N \log_{2} N)$ complexity if ${\bf x}$ has full support or does not possess a support with a length being significantly smaller than $N$.